 Currently, Steve serves as an adjunct professor at Brigham Young University.
-Steve developed the curriculum for a course he teaches at the Fulton College of Engineering & Technology entitled “Fundamentals of Intellectual Property.”
-Steve has also taught eCommerce and Internet Law at the J. Rueben Clark Law School at BYU.
-Steve also developed the curriculum for this course which includes all aspects of legal practice relating to the internet including jurisdiction, intellectual property, electronic contracting and ethics.
+Steve developed the curriculum for a course he teaches at the Fulton College of Engineering & Technology entitled “Fundamentals of Intellectual Property” and taught "eCommerce and Internet Law" at the J. Rueben Clark Law School at BYU.
+Steve also developed the curriculum for this course, which includes all aspects of legal practice relating to the internet including jurisdiction, intellectual property, electronic contracting and ethics.

 Rated AV by Martindale Hubbell

 Named to the Utah Legal Elite, 2011 - 2015

 Member, American Intellectual Property Law Association, from 1996

 Utah State Bar, October 2000

 Successfully defended in re-examination a key portfolio of patents for Hewlett-Packard Co. on memristor technology.
 The memristor is a fundamental circuit element theorized since 1971, but not actually constructed until 2008, at HP Labs.

 Provided representation for Charles (Chuck) Peddle, inventor of the first personal computer, as he patented a revolutionary way to store computer memory.